|Last updated 10 June 2021 |

 *Daly Waters was substituted for the originally specified Katherine NT as the northern connection for the Perth airmail route.
 During his route survey in the Moth, Miller was pleased to find a substantial hangar at Daly Waters, one of the few along the route, and requested the northern MMA terminus be changed from Katharine 170 miles north.
 All parties agreed and by the time of MMA's first service in October 1934, the route was Perth-Daly Waters.

-True to character, Horrie Miller is wearing the same sweater he wore on the route survey above.
+True to character, the frugal Horrie Miller is wearing the same sweater he wore on the route survey above.

 The ship carrying the three boxed DH.84s reached Fremantle on 17 August